-Personal advisers and supervisors will offer advice about work, help overcome academic or personal difficulties and discuss module choices, and they should ultimately be the members of staff best equipped to write references for jobs or for further study.
-Music's (Undergraduate) Education Lead, PGT Education Lead, PGR Lead and/or Head of Department also will see any student who wishes to discuss matters academic or personal.
+Supervisors, module tutors, and the MMus Course Lead and Personal Tutor will offer advice about academic work and pastoral care, and they should ultimately be the members of staff best equipped to write references for jobs or for further study.
+Relevant academic staff in the PDA School and the Music Head of Department will also see any student who wishes to discuss matters academic or personal.

-Students with a serious case for a change of supervisor/adviser should approach the PGT Education Lead or Head of Department as appropriate.
+Students requesting a change of supervisor/adviser/personal tutor should approach the MMus Course Lead or Head of Department as appropriate.

-Students in financial difficulty should contact the PGT Education Lead or the Head of Department for details of College schemes to provide aid in terms of loans or additional grants.
+Students in financial difficulty should contact the MMus Course Lead or the Head of Department for details of College schemes to provide aid in terms of loans or additional grants.
 Although the Department has no funds for such purposes, we may be able to provide advice on and assistance with applications to appropriate College or external bodies.